Iori Yagami: Other games

 Iori also appears in SNK's hand-held game, SNK Gals' Fighters, as a comical interpretation called Miss X (ミス X, Misu Ekkusu).
 The character insists he is a female in order to participate in the game's Queen of Fighters tournament, though several female fighters easily see through his disguise.
 He is also present in The Rhythm of Fighters.
 Miss X reappears in the fighting game SNK Heroines: Tag Team Frenzy as downloadable content, this time sharing both the original crossdresser and new true gender swapped form.
 In the story, Miss X fights against multiple female fighters (including his fellow gender-swapped fighters Terry Bogard and the guest fighter Skullomania) to stop the host Kukri and his ending involves an embarrassing nightmare in which he and Kyo become friendly rivals.
-Miss X's true identity, Iori also made a cameo on certain characters' endings in Heroines, prior Miss X DLC debut.
 In the crossover video games NeoGeo Battle Coliseum and SNK vs. Capcom series, Iori appears as a playable character; the latter includes his Riot of the Blood state.
 His character is also a boss character (along with Geese) in the Game Boy version from Real Bout Fatal Fury Special.
 He also appears in Square Enix's fighting game Million Arthur: Arcana Blood.
 He is also available in the King Fighters X Fatal Fury mobile phone game.
 He is also present in the Chinese mobile phone game named KOF: WORLD, the visual novel Days of Memories, Metal Slug Defense, Lords of Vermillion, and Lucent Heart.
 The character's original look is also being used in action role-playing Phantasy Star Online 2.